 If you really look forward to joining the force and growing with the company then you should ask relevant questions.
 This shows the interviewer that you’re genuinely interested in working with them.

-- Ask about the ideal candidate that they are looking for the position
+- The ideal candidate that they are looking for the position

-- Ask what will be your day-to-day responsibilities if you get hired
+- What will be your day-to-day responsibilities if you get hired

-- Ask about the next step in your job interview process
+- The next step in your job interview process

 A survey says 86% of hiring managers tend to get back to those candidates who take a follow-up after a job interview.
-So make sure that you shoot a mail thanking the hiring manager for the time and efforts that has been put for your job interview.
-You can end the mail with a follow-up note of your job interview status.
+So make sure that you shoot a mail thanking the hiring manager for the time and efforts that have been put into your job interview.
+You can send the mail with a follow-up note of your job interview status.

 Though a job interview is an important part of your professional journey, there are many other factors that account for your career success.
 It is highly advisable that you consult professional guidance that will help you choose the right career path and walk until you achieve success.